caoyou222/Post-Office-App/README.md

 After that: To add database: psql -U <username> <databasename> > po.psql

 ## Setting Up
-For developers, please do following commands: npm install react-native-elements --save npm install react-native-navigation --save npm install expo --save npm install react-native-router-flux --save npm install react-native-slide-view --save
+For developers, please do following commands: <br />
+npm install react-native-elements --save <br />
+npm install react-native-navigation --save <br />
+npm install expo --save <br />
+npm install react-native-router-flux --save <br />
+npm install react-native-slide-view --save <br />

-For back-end developers:
+For back-end developers: <br />
-Compile and running Backend.java along with the ExampleRestApiModel.java Change the server address to where you run the server.
-In our case, the address is http://rns202-5.cs.stolaf.edu/28425/
+Compile and running Backend.java along with the ExampleRestApiModel.java <br />
+Change the server address to where you run the server.
+In our case, the address is http://rns202-5.cs.stolaf.edu/28425/ <br />

 ## Structure and functions
 ### Home and Home2 page